ChrisWeldon/MTGForecasting/README.md

 ```

-Here I just add two rolling averages to the DataFrame because those help out alot when predicting the integral constant.
-The model we will train would have a hell of a time trying to predict the dollar value of the card based soley off of the way that it has changed over time.
+Here I just add two rolling averages to the DataFrame because those help out a lot when predicting the integral constant.
+The model we will train would have a hell of a time trying to predict the dollar value of the card-based solely off of the way that it has changed over time.
 There needs to be some sort of reference to fill in where the derivative falls off, and that is the rolling average feature.
-It is important to shift the rolling window as to not bleed predicting data in to the featuredata set.
+It is important to shift the rolling window as to not bleed predicting data into the feature data set.

 ```python